isotopp/isotopp.github.io/content/posts/2023-06-22-a-great-resignation-management-edition.md

 and a skill-set that is well suited for the Clear and Complicated domains of [the Cynefin-Model](https://en.wikipedia.org/wiki/Cynefin_framework), but wrong for the Complex and Chaotic domains.

-The set of transitions an enterprise is in cannot be performed, when the entire Org and the people that carry and build the structure of the Org are incapable of transforming their way of working to match the problem.
+The Enterprise cannot perform the set of transitions it must execute to stay relevant, when the entire Org and the people that carry and build the structure of the Org are incapable of transforming their way of working to match the problem.
 So they leave.